dwp/dataworks-repo-template-terraform/README.md

 After cloning this repo please do the following:

+1. Configure Terraform:
     1. Update project name in `terraform.tf.j2` (see `locals` section)
     1. Set `assume_role` variable value in variables.tf
     1. Run:
 `make bootstrap`
+    1. Create non-default Terraform workspaces as and if required.

+1. Configure Concourse CI pipeline:
     1. Update project name in CI files - replace every instance of `dataworks-repo-template-terraform` with your project name under `./ci/`
     1. Enable Terraform plan and apply tasks - update `./ci/meta.yml` as instructed in the comments inside `terraform-plan` and `terraform-apply` sections

-1. Create non-default Terraform workspaces as and if required.
+    1. Create CI pipeline:
+`aviator`